 A family turns its unused backyard into a place to eat, drink, and play all year

-To help entice the family outdoors, Los Angeles landscape designer Steve Siegrist halved the lawn—leaving enough for the kids to play on—and ditched the family’s old hot tub.
+To help entice the family outdoors, Los Angeles landscape designer Steve Siegrist halved the lawn—leaving enough in the new backyard design for the kids to play on—and ditched the family’s old hot tub.
 Then, inspired by the couple’s love of the tropics and the beach (they’re surfers), Siegrist built an open-air lounge and dining patio, separated by a cooling lily pond.
 Now, says Darren, “we spend as much time outside as we do inside.”
-Design: stevesiegristdesign.com
+Design:stevesiegristdesign.com

 Aeoniums and echeverias add tropical heat, on little water.
 Sedum nussbaumerianum fringes the firepit.

 7 of 11Jennifer Cheung

 Clumping ‘Alphonse Karr’ bamboo hides the neighbors’ roofs while string lights play up the plants’ yellow-green foliage.

 8 of 11Jennifer Cheung

 A 1970s wood-burning fireplace, which Sheila found on Craigslist, is seldom used to heat the space, but it enhances the dining patio’s cozy feeling.

 Cannas and water lilies grow in a pool of water.
 The frame, made of treated lumber stained to match the fence, has a pond liner inside.